mohamedkhairy23/note-app/README.md

 Features
 - MERN Technologies
+- React and Typescript for frontend
-- Typescript in frontend and backend
+- NodeJS, ExpressJS, TypeScript, and Mongo database for backend
 - Auth using express session and cookies
 - CRUD methods on notes
 - React Bootstrap for UI